|

 LOGGING

 The area around Pioneer Mills was logged first, then in 1866 timber licenses were issued to allow cutting over a larger area.
+New licenses in 1870 and 1875 increased the size of the cut blocks further still.

 At first, large fir trees were selectively logged.
 As they dwindled, large cedar were taken - most from 1900 to 1930.